 Audit and inspection by the Authority

-The Authority may audit the Contractor’s records. […]
+The Secretary-General may audit the Contractor’s records. […]

 Regulation 76

 Assessment by the Authority

 Where the Secretary-General determines, following any audit under this Part, or by otherwise becoming aware that any royalty return is not accurate and correct in accordance with this Part, the Secretary-General may, by written notice to a Contractor, request any additional information that the Secretary-General considers reasonable in the circumstances, including the report of an auditor.